wragge/hansard-xml/README.md

 The files are made available on the Parliament website under a [CC-BY-NC-ND licence](http://www.aph.gov.au/Help/Disclaimer_Privacy_Copyright#c).

-Currently this repository includes files for the House of Representatives from 1901 to 1980, and the Senate from 1901 to 1916.
-The rest of the Senate through to 1980 will be added shortly.
+Currently this repository includes files for the House of Representatives and the Senate from 1901 to 1980.
 The Hansard file format changes after 1980.

 Browse the files or [download a zip file](https://github.com/wragge/hansard-xml/archive/master.zip) of the lot (it's big).
 For convenience there's also individual zip files for each year.

 In the process of harvesting the Senate XML files I noticed that some sitting days seem to be missing.
 I've [documented what I've found](http://timsherratt.org/research-notebook/notes/investigating-the-hansard-black-hole/) in my Research Notebook.
 Lists of missing days and copies of the empty XML files are included here in folders labelled `missing`.
-So far I've found 94 Senate and 8 House of Reps sitting days missing.
+I've found 94 Senate and 8 House of Reps sitting days missing.

 The XML is a bit dodgy in places, so feel free to fork this repository, correct the XML, and send me pull requests.